How to Solve Cryptic Crossword Puzzles

 If you’re new to cryptic crosswords, hints can be a big help.
-There are two types of hints you can ask for.
+There are two types of hints you can ask for in most cryptic crosswords.
 You can be shown the division between the two parts of the clue and you can be shown the type of the clue.
-Simply tap the light bulb icon at the top of the screen.
+Simply select a clue and tap the icon at the top of the screen.

 You will see divisions indicated by the ⁞ symbol in the examples below.
 Note that some (rare) clues do not have a division.
 More on this later.

 You may also find it convenient to see word divisions in the grid.
 When you see an enumeration such as (3,5), this means that the clue’s answer is a 3-letter word followed by a 5-letter word.
 If you turn on the Word Divisions in Grid option in Settings, a dashed line will appear in the grid between the third and fourth letters.

 There are eight main types of cryptic wordplay.

 Double Definitions: In a double definition, the clue provides two exact definitions for the same word, though the meanings and possibly pronunciations are different.
 For example, the word SUPPLY might get one definition meaning “provide” and another meaning “in a supple manner.”